Concepts

 FAQs

-This screen is the first step of the database provisioning workflow.
-It is used to define core database parameters, including engine selection, networking, credentials, and compute/storage configuration.
+This screen is the first step of the database cluster provisioning workflow.
+It is used to define core database cluster parameters, including engine selection, networking, credentials, and compute/storage configuration.
 Depending on the engine selected, some information fields may vary.

 Describe the fields on the screen:

 | 1.
-Section General Information | ||
+General Information section | ||

 |---|---|---|